leeeunda/leeeunda/README.md

 ## Hi there 👋 I'm leedaeun
 🏫 I'm a student in Department of Computer Engineering <br>
 👩🏻‍💻 I'm currently working on BlockWaveLabs As a Server Developer <br>
-📝 I'm interesting at Server Development <br>
+📝 I'm interesting at Server Development & InfraStructure <br>

 <!--
 **leeeunda/leeeunda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.